-According to the latest report from the Federal Bureau of Investigation (FBI), in 2015 the U.S. saw a 3.9% increase in the estimated number of violent crimes from the previous year.* These statistics reinforce the importance of having qualified professionals filling criminal justice positions in areas such as law enforcement, the justice system, corrections, homeland security, and social services that aim to control crime and impose penalties on those who violate laws.
+According to the latest report from the Federal Bureau of Investigation, over 1.2 million violent crimes were committed in the United States in 2019.1 This statistic highlights the importance of having qualified professionals filling criminal justice positions in areas such as law enforcement, the justice system, corrections, homeland security, and social services that aim to control crime and impose penalties on those who violate laws.

 As national security threats constantly change, so do the ways in which homeland security professionals protect the nation.
-This challenging, dynamic, and diverse field cuts across a number of disciplines and offers many opportunities to secure and defend the U.S. from the many threats it faces.‡ Here are five places to work when you choose a career in homeland security:
+This challenging, dynamic, and diverse field cuts across a number of disciplines and offers many opportunities to secure and defend the U.S. Here are five places to work when you choose a career in homeland security:

 - Border Patrol.
-There are nearly 6,000 miles of land borders in the U.S., plus more than 2,000 miles of costal borders.
-As part of the U.S. Border Patrol, you can also prevent illegal entry into the U.S. by air.
-U.S. Customs and Border Protection also has agricultural specialists who work to curtail the spread of pests and diseases from plants and animals to farms and other food supplies.§
+There are nearly 6,000 miles of land borders and more than 2,000 miles of costal borders in the U.S. that require protection.
+As part of Customs and Border Protection (CBP), you can prevent illegal entry into the U.S. by air as well.
+CBP agricultural specialists work to curtail the spread of pests and diseases from plants and animals to farms and other food supplies.3

 - Secret Service.
-As a member of the United States Secret Service, you could protect individuals such as the president, vice president, former presidents, and visiting heads of state.
-You could also conduct criminal investigations into counterfeiting, financial institution fraud, computer and telecommunications fraud, access device fraud, and money laundering.§
+As a member of the U.S. Secret Service, you could protect individuals such as the president, vice president, former presidents, and visiting heads of state.
+You could also conduct criminal investigations into counterfeiting, financial institution fraud, computer and telecommunications fraud, access device fraud, and money laundering.3

 - Coast Guard.
-As the nation’s oldest continuous seagoing service, the Coast Guard falls under the jurisdiction of Homeland Security.
-As a member of the Coast Guard, you could be responsible for missions such as search and rescue, maritime law enforcement, navigation aids, ice breaking, environmental protection, port security, and military readiness.‡‡
+The nation’s oldest continuous seagoing service, the Coast Guard falls under the jurisdiction of Homeland Security.
+As a member of the Coast Guard, you could be responsible for missions such as search and rescue, maritime law enforcement, navigation aid, ice breaking, environmental protection, and port security.6

-While homeland security majors have varied reasons for choosing a career in this noble and well-respected field, it’s passion and commitment for seeking justice that connects everyone.
-As you pursue or advance your career in criminal justice, consider earning a degree in criminal justice or homeland security to set yourself apart from the competition.
+While those with an interest in homeland security have varied reasons for choosing a career in this well-respected field, it’s passion and a commitment for seeking justice that connects everyone.
+As you pursue or advance your career in criminal justice, consider earning a degree in criminal justice to set yourself apart from the competition.

-Walden University is an accredited institution offering an online BS in Criminal Justice with five concentrations, including Homeland Security.
+Walden University is an accredited institution offering a variety of criminal justice degree programs online.
 Expand your career options and earn your degree online through a convenient, flexible format that fits your busy life.

 Career options may require additional experience, training, or other factors beyond the successful completion of this degree program.